-Ulster slumped to their second defeat in the Celtic Cup with Munster working them over at Shawsbridge on Friday evening, with something to spare, the 12 – 31 scoreline flattering Ulster who never really hit thier straps.
+Ulster slumped to their second defeat in the Celtic Cup with Munster working them over, with something to spare, at Shawsbridge on Friday evening.
+The 12 – 31 scoreline flattering Ulster who never really hit their straps.

 This game was a far cry from the vibrant and exciting Ulster performances we saw in the opening rounds of the competition and Munster, who have had a decidedly poor campaign, outfought Ulster in nearly every aspect of play.

 In fairness, Ulster went into the game with little to play for, a 14 – 31 win for Leinster against Connacht at the Sportsground, a few hours earlier, meaning that Ulster’s final berth was already secured, but Ulster have been looking lacklustre in their last few outings and they will need to up their game considerably if they are to cause Leinster any problems in the final next weekend.

 The home team had parachuted “senior squad members” Johnny Stewart and Angus Kernohan into the back line for this one but once again it didn’t really work.
 The senior two had decent enough games but it was at the detriment of the rest of the back line who never really got their timings right in attack – not that there were that many!

 A cagey opening quarter saw the teams test each other out.
 Munster had the better of play and as the quarter ended they came close twice with Alex McHenry having a spectacular dive in the corner disallowed before Craig Casey was beaten to a touchdown by Graham Curtis.